studentX/lab2/istio/README.md

 1. Install Istio

    1. Download
-      As of this writing the latest version of istio is 1.0.2.
+      As of this writing the latest stable version of istio is 1.0.5.

       ```shell
       mkdir ~/istio && cd ~/istio